How long does it take to transfer 100 GB over USB 3.0? Speed and real-world limits

 A 100 GB transfer over USB 3.0 works out to exactly 2 minutes 40 seconds at the interface's 5 Gbps peak rate.
-That's the physics — the number you'd see if both ends sustained the full 5000 Mbps with no protocol overhead and no disk bottleneck.
+That's the physics.
+It's the number you'd see if both ends sustained the full 5000 Mbps with no protocol overhead and no disk bottleneck.

 Transfer time